 They seem to fall asleep but then jerk awake quickly

 This can be so frustrating for both you and your baby.
 You think they have finally given up the fight and are going to get some sleep (and you will get some peace).
 Then just as quickly as they fell asleep they jerk awake again.

 It looks very similar to a hypnic jerk or a sleep start, which is feeling like your falling and then you jerk awake that we sometimes have as adults.
 While the jury is out on whether or not babies really have these, no one knows for sure what causes them but it has been observed by scientists that sleep deprivation can be a trigger for them.
 This shows another possible example of how overtiredness can make it seem like their bodies are working against them.

 Act fast!
-That whole “baby will sleep when baby needs to sleep” saying is utter nonsense.
+That whole “baby will sleep when baby needs to sleep” saying is not true for many babies, especially those very alert and aware babies that want to be part of everything.
 It doesn’t work like that or overtiredness wouldn’t even be a discussion we would be having.
-When you see the telltale signs of overtiredness you want to act fast in order to keep the cycle from churning and making it even harder to recover from.
+When you see the telltale signs of overtiredness you want to act fast in order to keep the cycle from continuing and making it even harder to recover from.

 Use early bedtimes or shorter awake windows

 Allow baby to make up for missed sleep by going back to sleep earlier than normal.
 This also helps prevent baby from getting another “second wind”.
 The line between tired and overtired is narrow so even 15 to 20 minutes can make a big difference.